Barry57/iSFun/README.md

 maxstep|numeric, maximum iteration steps.
 The default value is 50. trace|character, "True" or "False".
 If True, prints out its screening results of variables.
 ##### Value
-An 'meta_scca' object that contains the list of the following items.
+An 'scca' object that contains the list of the following items.
 - x: list of data matrices, L datasets of explanatory variables with centered columns.
 If scale_x is True, the columns of L datasets are standardized to have mean 0 and standard deviation 1.
 - y: list of data matrices, L datasets of dependent variables with centered columns.
 If scale_y is True, the columns of L datasets are standardized to have mean 0 and standard deviation 1.
 - loading_x: the estimated canonical vector of variables x.